JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

   dnr:type "VDS.RDF.TripleStore" .
 ```

 This specifies configuration for a Handler which responds to requests on the URI `/update` by providing a SPARQL Update endpoint.
-The `dnr:updateProcessor` property is used to specify the class that processes the updates - for more details on configuring Update Processors see [[UserGuide/Configuration/Update Processors|Configuration API - Update Processors]].
+The `dnr:updateProcessor` property is used to specify the class that processes the updates - for more details on configuring Update Processors see [[Configuration API - Update Processors|UserGuide-Configuration-Update-Processors]].

 Update Handlers support the following additional properties.
 Note that while a Handler may have these properties specified not all update processors can/will use/respect these settings.